Laundering your cloth pads is as easy as 1, 2… well actually, that’s it!

 - How do I treat stains?

 Staining can occur over time, depending on the color, variations in fabric texture, and with different types menstrual blood (for example, thicker brown blood may stain more than more fluid, bright red blood).
-However, many of our customers are surprised by how little they do stain!
+However, many of our customers are surprised by how little they do stain, especially when they choose darker fabrics!
 If it does occur, your pad can still be used indefinitely, without ever doing a stain treatment!
 But if you’d like to treat any stains occasionally, or want to brighten up a fabric that may have darkened, we do have a few suggestions.

 Hydrogen peroxide (available widely in grocery stores and drug stores) is wonderful for lifting bloodstains.
 Soak your pads for 10 minutes in cool water, then dampen the surfaces of the pads with hydrogen peroxide and massage the pads to work it in (it will bubble up).
 Let them sit for 5 minutes, and then do you normal wash/dry cycle right away.